nicklockwood/ShapeScript/docs/ios/getting-started.md

 If multiple shapes overlap, long-press in the viewer to open a menu of selectable shapes under your finger.
 Shapes with selectable children appear as submenus.
 Long-pressing empty space shows all selectable shapes in the scene.

-**Note:** If you are having trouble identifying a particular shape from your `.shape` file, you can use the [debug command](debugging.md) to highlight it in the viewer.
+**Note:** If you are having trouble identifying a particular shape from your `.shape` file, you can use the [debug command](debugging.md) to highlight it in the viewer, or the `focus` command to hide the rest of the scene.

 ---
 [Index](index.md) | Next: [Camera Control](camera-control.md)